jameshyojaelee/smart-cell-counter/prompts.md

 You are GPT-5 Codex.
 Goal: make the SmartCellCounter test targets build and deliver stronger coverage.

 Tasks:
-1. Update or replace tests in `SmartCellCounterTests/CountingTests.swift`, `CellDetectionTests.swift`, and `ImagingTests.swift` that call removed APIs (`CountingService.inclusionRule`, `Segmenter.segmentCells`, `CellDetector.detect(... settings:)`).
+1. Update or replace tests in `Tests/SmartCellCounterTests/CountingTests.swift`, `Tests/SmartCellCounterTests/CellDetectionTests.swift`, and `Tests/SmartCellCounterTests/ImagingTests.swift` that call removed APIs (`CountingService.inclusionRule`, `Segmenter.segmentCells`, `CellDetector.detect(... settings:)`).
 Use current entry points such as `CountingService.mapCentroidToGrid`, `CountingService.tallyByLargeSquare`, and `ImagingPipeline.segmentCells`.
-2. Introduce lightweight fixtures (e.g. under `SmartCellCounterTests/Fixtures/`) for synthetic images or labeled points needed by the updated tests.
+2. Introduce lightweight fixtures (e.g. under `Tests/SmartCellCounterTests/Fixtures/`) for synthetic images or labeled points needed by the updated tests.
 Avoid external dependencies.
 3. Add regression tests that cover the bug fixes from Prompt 1 (glare ratio, blue mask bounds, perimeter counting, torch toggle behavior, SettingsStore clamping).
 4. Ensure tests do not require camera hardware or database writes; mock or stub services as needed.